The m=2 amplituhedron and the hypersimplex: signs, clusters, triangulations, Eulerian numbers: T-duality on decorated permutations and plabic graphs

 \begin{definition} A reduced plabic graph is called \emph{black-trivalent} (resp. \emph{white-trivalent}) if all of its interior black (resp. white) vertices are trivalent. \end{definition}

 Note that in particular, black-trivalent (white-trivalent) graphs have no black (white) lollipops, so their trip permutations are loopless (coloopless).

 Starting from a black-trivalent graph $G$ with trip permutation $\pi$, we now give an explicit construction of a white-trivalent graph $\hatG$ with trip permutation $\td{\pi}$.
-This construction streamlines the bijection of \cite[Proposition 7.15]{GalashinPostWilliams} and \cite[Proposition 8.3]{GalCritVar}, and phrases the bijection entirely in terms of plabic graphs, rather than plabic and zonotopal tilings.
+This construction appeared first in \cite{Gal18} using plabic tilings.
+That the construction is bijective (up to certain moves) can be deduced from \cite{Gal18} (see \cite[Proposition 7.15]{GalashinPostWilliams}, \cite{BW}, \cite[Proposition 8.3]{GalCritVar}).
+Our phrasing of the bijection does not require passing to a plabic tiling, and so streamlines somewhat the presentation of the aforementioned references.

 \begin{definition}[T-duality on plabic graphs] Let $G$ be a reduced black-trivalent plabic graph.
 The \emph{T-dual} of $G$, denoted $\hat{G}$, is the graph obtained as follows: \begin{enumerate} \item In each face $f$ of $G$, place a black vertex $\hat{b}(f)$. \item``On top of" each black vertex $b$ of $G$, place a white vertex $\hat{w}(b)$; \item For each black vertex $b$ of $G$ in face $f$, put an edge $\hat{e}$ connecting $\hat{w}(b)$ and $\hat{b}(f)$; \item Put $\hat{i}$ on the boundary of $G$ between vertices $i-1$ and $i$ and draw an edge from $\hat{i}$ to $\hat{b}(f)$, where $f$ is the adjacent boundary face. \end{enumerate} \end{definition}